 - Unfortunately, the Government rejected or failed to address most of the recommendations in the Select Committee’s report.

-- The NUT believes that education should be governed democratically and that the role of accountable local authorities must be restored so that they have oversight over all state-funded schools in their locality.
+- The NEU believes that education should be governed democratically through accountable local authorities with oversight over all state-funded schools in their locality.

-6 Laura McInernery, Headteacher boards are corrupt, self-serving and secretive, Schools Week Editorial (5 May 2017), page 10.Available at: http://schoolsweek.co.uk/headteacher-boards-are-corrupt-self-serving-and-secretive/
+2 Laura McInerney, Headteacher boards are corrupt, self-serving and secretive, Schools Week (5 May 2017), https://schoolsweek.co.uk/headteacher-boards-are-corrupt-self-serving-and-secretive/